ARMmbed/BLEIntros/Docs/Introduction/Prototyping.md

-#Rapid Prototyping on mbed BLE
+#Rapid prototyping on mbed BLE

 mbed comes from a heritage of rapid prototyping and allows you to test code and ideas on BLE devices very easily.
 For a truly awesome BLE experience, however, you'll need to pair mbed with tools for rapidly prototyping the app side of your solution.
 This article reviews tools that you might find useful in the early stages of development: